 A steady surge of wealth has lifted many Americans into the millionaire category.

-Fidelity Investments says that thanks to the recent stock market surge, a record number of 401(k) and IRA accounts Fidelity manages — 441,000 — now have balances of at least $1 million.
+Thanks to the recent stock market surge, a record number of retirement accounts that Fidelity Investments manages — 442,000 — qualified the account owners as “401(k) millionaires.”

 What are these folks doing right that has allowed them to amass such wealth?
 Here are some characteristics they share.
 Use these lessons as a model for your own wealth-building efforts.